kisinga/Dukahub/docs/customer-features/auth-and-access.md

 ### A. Creating Roles & Assigning Users

-**Who:** Dukahub operators or a trusted superadmin using the Vendure Admin UI.
+**Who:** Dukarun operators or a trusted superadmin using the Vendure Admin UI.

 1. Open the **admin UI** (`/admin` on the backend).
 2. Go to **Settings → Roles**.